xgtechshow518/lvrhealth-docs/terms.md

 We may update the App and these Terms from time to time.
 Material changes will be reflected by updating the effective date.
 Your continued use after changes take effect constitutes acceptance.

 ## 11. Governing Law
-These Terms are governed by the laws of **【State/Country — e.g., New South Wales, Australia】**, without regard to conflict-of-law rules, and subject to any mandatory consumer protections in your country of residence.
+These Terms are governed by the laws of Australia, without regard to conflict-of-law rules, and subject to any mandatory consumer protections in your country of residence.

 ## 12. Contact
 Questions about these Terms:
-📧 **xgtechshow@gmail.com**
+📧 **hello@awkiss.com**